-So a car operator backing out of their driveway on a residential street, for example, needs to be on the lookout for animals, kids, and other objects that are naturally out of plain sight.
-And you can’t just rely on your car’s video monitor or "back up" camera.
-Sadly, most governments of the world have not paid much attention to these accidents.
-However, the recent efforts of some good people have resulted in governments taking notice of these accidents and doing something about them.
+So a car operator backing out of their driveway on residential streets must look out for animals, kids, and other objects naturally hidden from plain sight.
+And you can’t just rely on your car’s video monitor or “backup” camera.
+Sadly, most governments pay little attention to these accidents, but good people’s recent efforts force governments to do something about them.

-You would be surprised to know that most of the child back over accidents involve family members, i.e. the driver and the child who gets hit are relatives.
-And this makes sense due to the fact that most of these vents happen at residential driveways.
-Although these accidents remain uncommon on public roads, they are common in locations like parks, fast food eateries, and school zones where small children are usually found in abundance.
-As noted, residential zones are the greatest hot zone for a kid getting backed over.
+You would be surprised to know that most child back-over accidents involve family members, i.e., the driver and the child who gets hit are relatives.
+And this makes sense because most of these vents happen on residential driveways.
+Although these accidents remain uncommon on public roads, they are common in parks, fast food eateries, and school zones where small children’s abundance exists.
+As noted, residential zones are the most fantastic hot zone for a kid getting backed over.

-And news reports online abound with stories of children being backed over at the end of driveways of homes and near their garages.
+And news reports online abound with stories of children backed over near residential driveways and garages.
 Did you know that every week around 50 children get run over by cars backing up over in the United States alone?

-Most of these incidents take place with large-sized vehicles, i.e. SUVs and pickup trucks.
-But just because your passenger vehicle or sports car is lower to the ground, does not mean you can always see a child at or near your reverse path.
-Even if you do maintain clear reverse vision, a small child can dart behind you from any neighboring yard or sidewalk.
-So if you think such accidents can be easily avoided just by a rearview mirror or camera monitoring system, you are definitely mistaken.
+Most of these incidents take place with large-sized vehicles, i.e., SUVs and pickup trucks.
+But just because your passenger vehicle or sports car is lower to the ground does not mean you can always see a child at or near your reverse path.
+Even if you maintain clear reverse vision, a small child can dart behind you from any neighboring yard or sidewalk.
+So if you think such accidents can be easily avoided just by a rearview mirror or camera monitoring system, you are mistaken.

-First of all, when such accidents take place, often the child is standing or crawling around in the so-called “blind zone” of the backing vehicle.
-The blind zone of a vehicle is an area that a driver cannot see while sitting behind the steering unless he is getting some digital help or is checking constantly by leaning out of the vehicle.
+First, when such accidents occur, the child often stands or crawls around in the so-called “blind zone” of the backing vehicle.
+The blind zone is an area that a driver cannot see while sitting behind the steering unless he is getting some digital help or is continually checking by leaning out of the vehicle.

-Another thing that breaks the heart about these hundreds of accidents taking place every month in the US is that most of the children who get hit by backing over cars are below the age of 1.
+Another thing that breaks the heart about these hundreds of accidents occurring every month in the US is that most children backed over by cars are still babies.
 Even when you are alertly checking around, there is a chance you might miss the child in the blind zone.

 Here are a few ideas for drivers to keep children safe when cars are backing out of parking stalls, driveways, and other places where small children are present.